- 1. What counts as a concessional contribution?

 8. I am over 65 and want to take advantage of the concessional cap.
 I consider myself retired but I do work intermittently.
 Can I make a concessional contribution?

-Anyone aged 65 or over must satisfy a work test before contributing for the 2017/2018 financial year.
+Anyone aged 65 or over must satisfy a work test before contributing for the 2017/2018 financial year, or for the 2018/2019 financial year.
 If you’re aged 65 or over (but under the age of 75), you can make super contributions (concessional or non-concessional) if you’re at least gainfully employed on a part-time basis.
 What this means is that you must work for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which you plan to make a super contribution.

 The work test can be satisfied when “employment” involves any endeavour where you receive remuneration for your efforts, including farming, babysitting, cleaning, lawnmowing, gardening, consulting and paid employment.
 You will need to confirm with the tax office whether your arrangements satisfy the work test rules.
 For more information, see SuperGuide article Over-65s work test: How does it operate?